Richard Sherman (American football): 2016 season

 Head coach Pete Carroll named Sherman and Jeremy Lane the starting cornerbacks to begin the regular season.

 On October 2, 2016, Sherman recorded five combined tackles, deflected two passes, and intercepted two passes by Jets' quarterback Ryan Fitzpatrick during a 27–17 victory at the New York Jets.
-In Week 8, he collected a season-high eight combined tackles during a 25–20 loss at the New Orleans Saints.
+In Week 8, Sherman collected a season-high eight combined tackles during a 25–20 loss at the New Orleans Saints.

 On December 20, 2016, Sherman was voted to the 2017 Pro Bowl.
 He started all 16 games in 2016 and made 58 combined tackles (38 solo), 13 pass deflections, and four interceptions.
-He was also ranked 21st by his peers on the NFL Top 100 Players of 2017.
+Sherman was also ranked 21st by his peers on the NFL Top 100 Players of 2017.
 Pro Football Focus gave Sherman an overall grade of 84.6, which ranked 13th among all qualifying cornerbacks in 2016.

 After the season, it was revealed that Sherman was battling a sprained MCL in his right knee, an injury that hampered him during the second half of the year.
 The Seahawks were suspected to have failed to disclose this injury, which prompted the NFL to investigate.
 If the injury was not disclosed in time, the Seahawks could have faced a heavy fine as well as a forfeiting a second-round pick in the 2017 Draft.
 Ultimately, the Seahawks were not penalized.